-Manchester City Council has replaced the existing blue plaque with a new red one, using pretty much the wording we provided.
+Following pressure from our campaign, in 2007 Manchester City Council replaced the old mealy-mouthed blue plaque with a new red one, using wording that we provided.

-Mouse-over the image of the blue plaque below to see our version of the new one (it's a bit different to what is now in place and we'll get a picture of that soon):
+Mouse-over the image of the blue plaque below to see the new version:

 "The word "democracy" has been tarnished by the politicians who benefit from its Parliamentary form.